pvall/jekyll-theme-kagami/example/_posts/2017-03-07-ferarum-proelia.md

 ---
+---
 layout: post
-title: Ferarum Proelia
+title: Joke by Chastity Belt
+description: This note demonstrates some of what Markdown is capable of doing.
-tag: Lorem
+tag: joke
 ---

 Lorem markdownum lumina qua versus temeraria fecerat.
 Modo iuvenali nubila.